dann815/boxflaskjwt/README.md

 ### Step 1: Pull code
-Note: First navigate to the folder you want to place /boxflaskjwt/
+Note: Change to the directory where you want to create /boxflaskjwt/
 ```
 git clone https://github.com/dann815/boxflaskjwt.git
 cd boxflaskjwt